+These best salted chocolate chip cookies are truly the best cookie you’ll ever have!
+I know that’s a big statement, but trust me on this one.
 Over the years, I’ve made SO MANY different chocolate chip cookie recipes.
 I have one on my blog that was the recipe my mom made growing up that I loved, but it still wasn’t my perfect chocolate chip cookie.
 I’ve made recipe after recipe looking for the perfect one.
 I have officially cracked my own code!
 This is MY ideal chocolate chip cookie, and it just might be yours too!
-Crispy on the edges, soft in the middle, loaded with chocolate, and sprinkled with sea salt to bring out the best flavor.
-Thomas literally told me to never make another cookie haha, so that’s basically the best compliment I’ve ever gotten!
+Crispy on the edges, soft in the middle, loaded with chocolate, and sprinkled with sea salt to bring out the best flavor!

 What you need to make my best salted chocolate chip cookies:

 - Unsalted butter- You can use salted as well but I always go for unsalted in baking.
 If you use salted, just decrease the salt in the recipe to 1/2 tsp instead of 1 tsp.
 Make sure the butter is at room temperature, it makes a huge difference!